jahfer/clj-activitypub/README.md

 #### Examples

-Before POSTing data to a remote server, you'll need to create a local key/value pair in the `/keys` directory.
+Before POSTing data to a remote server, you'll want to create a local key/value pair in the `/keys` directory.

 ```bash
 $ openssl genrsa -out keys/private.pem 2048